Snapchat/KeyDB-docs/docs/lru-cache.md

 Approximated LRU algorithm
 ---

-KeyDB LRU algorithm is not an exact implementation.
-This means that KeyDB is not able to pick the *best candidate* for eviction, that is, the access that was accessed the most in the past.
+The original LRU algorithm (from Redis <3.0) is not an exact implementation.
+This means that it once was not able to pick the *best candidate* for eviction, that is, the access that was accessed the most in the past.
 Instead it will try to run an approximation of the LRU algorithm, by sampling a small number of keys, and evicting the one that is the best (with the oldest access time) among the sampled keys.

-However since KeyDB 3.0 the algorithm was improved to also take a pool of good candidates for eviction.
+The algorithm was later improved (in Redis 3.0 and then propagated to KeyDB) to also take a pool of good candidates for eviction.
 This improved the performance of the algorithm, making it able to approximate more closely the behavior of a real LRU algorithm.